 Destroy the culprit automatically

 My favorite anti-malware software is CleanMyMac X by MacPaw.
 It offers a rich feature set that elevates Mac’s performance to a higher level.
 Most crucially, Apple notarized it, so CleanMyMac X is safe to use.

 I’ve been using it for months and can highly recommend its Malware Removal tool.
 Here’s how it works:

-- Grab your copy of CleanMyMac X here (at no cost at all).
+- Grab the free version of CleanMyMac X here (at no cost at all).

 - Install and launch the app.

 - Go to the Malware Removal tab on the left-side panel.